MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/visualize/grafana-plugin.md

 ## Use out-of-the-box dashboards

 Azure Monitor contains out-of-the-box dashboards to use with Azure Managed Grafana and the Azure Monitor plugin.
+You can find a list of all available dashboards on [Grafana Labs](https://aka.ms/AzureGrafanaDashboards).

 :::image type="content" source="media/grafana-plugin/grafana-out-of-the-box-dashboards.png" lightbox="media/grafana-plugin/grafana-out-of-the-box-dashboards.png" alt-text="Screenshot that shows out of the box Azure Monitor grafana dashboards.":::